Piper Alpha: Occidental “never ever apologised.”

 With the rig out of action BP used remotely operated underwater vehicles (ROVs) to investigate the source of the gas bubbles and found it they were leaking from the well head, the result of a bad cement job.
 BP repaired this at great cost and production was eventually restarted.

-If openness and accountability had followed the 2008 incident the almost identical incident in 2010 in which cost the lives of 11 men may not have happened.
+If openness and accountability had followed the 2008 BP incident the almost identical incident in 2010 in which cost the lives of 11 men in the Gulf of Mexico may not have happened.

 In both tragedies it was the case that the UK and US government knew of a major incident, caused by deficiencies in the oil company’s procedures, which, if addressed could have prevented the loss of life that followed.
 However the government regulatory officials were in such a cosy relationship with the oil companies that they kept quiet lest they make a fuss which would affect the share price of the oil companies.